qilingframework/rtfd.io/docs/faq.md

 ### Windows API often comes with functionsA and functionW.
 Do I need to implement both?
 - Thanks to [jhumble](https://github.com/jhumble), he implemented wraps from functools to make A and W combile, please refer to [pull request 261](https://github.com/qilingframework/qiling/pull/261).

+### UC_ERR_FETCH_UNMAPPED, UC_ERR_WRITE_UNMAPPED and related issue
+- This is is not a "bug", there are few major cause of this error

+1. Windows API or syscall not being implemented
+> - Qiling Framework try to emulate various platform such as Linux, MacOS, Windows, FreeBSD and UEFI.
+All these platform comes with different archnitecture too.
+Its not possible for Qiling to be able to emulate all these syscall/API.
+Community help is needed.

+2. Some spefic requiremment needed.
+> - Firmware might need interface br0 and a users testing enviroment might not have it.
+In this case ql.patch will come in handy.

+3. Requred some missing file
+> - Conifig file or library is missing casuing the targeted binary cannot run properly.

+Always turn on debug or disassambly mode to make sure the issue and try to solve it.
+Like i said, technically is not a bug but rather a feature.